If you’re not familiar with shelling beans, you should be!

 This year I experimented with a variety I had never grown, ‘Lazy Wife’.
 Ha, what a joke!
 Let me just say that if you are growing your own beans you are in no way lazy!
-In fact I’m not sure how they got their name because there is nothing lazy about this variety, I found them difficult to shell and prefer the ‘Cranberry’ beans I have grown in the past.
-But they were delicious when cooked and they are beautiful like little pearls.
+In fact I’m not sure how they got their name because there is nothing lazy about this variety — I found them difficult to shell and prefer the ‘Cranberry’ beans I have grown in the past.
+But they were delicious when cooked and looked like beautiful little pearls.

-Recipe serves 6-8 people
+Recipe serves 6 to 8 people

-1/2 Pound Italian Sweet Peppers (or other bell pepper of your choice).
+1/2 pound Italian sweet peppers (or other bell pepper of your choice).

-2-3 Cups of Water
+2-3 cups of water

 Start by shelling your beans into a large pot by splitting the shell and extracting the beans inside.
 When the beans have been shelled fill the pot with water and bring your beans to a boil.
 Cook them on a slow boil for 15 minutes.
 Add 2 teaspoons of salt and remove from the heat.
-Let them sit in the salted water for 5-10 minutes before draining them and setting them aside.
+Let them sit in the salted water for 5 to 10 minutes before draining them and setting them aside.

-While your pork is crisping remove the leaves from 2 of the sprigs of sage.
+While your pork is crisping remove the leaves from two of the sprigs of sage.
 These will get fried in the pork drippings.
 When the pork is nice and golden brown remove it from the pot with a slotted spoon onto a plate and set it aside.
 Add the sage leaves to the hot pork drippings and fry them until crisp.

 The sage leaves will bubble at first and then the bubbling will slowly subside.
 When the bubbling stops they are done.
 Remove them to a paper towel to cool and drain.

-Add the pork back into the pot over medium heat and add 2 Cups of water, the remaining 2 teaspoons of salt and the pepper.
+Drain the pork drippings (only the fat, leave all the fond on the bottom of the pot) into a ceramic bowl and set it aside for future use if you wish.
+Add the pork back into the pot over medium heat and add 2 cups of water, the remaining 2 teaspoons of salt, and the pepper.
 Bring this to a boil while scraping the bottom of the pot.
 Cook for 15 minutes.